mobilise-d/mobgap/docs/guides/developer_guide.md

 ### Formatting and Linting

-To ensure that the whole library uses a consistent **format**, we use [black](https://github.com/psf/black) and [ruff](https://github.com/astral-sh/ruff) to autoformat our code.
+To ensure that the whole library uses a consistent **format**, we use [ruff](https://github.com/astral-sh/ruff) to autoformat our code.
-Black can also be integrated [into you editor](https://black.readthedocs.io/en/stable/editor_integration.html), if you do not want to run it from the commandline.
-Because, it is so easy, we also use *black* to format the test-suite as well.

 Beyond automatically fixing issues, we use *ruff* to handle all other **linting** tasks.

 For **documentation** we follow the numpy doc-string guidelines and autobuild our API documentation using *Sphinx*.